MarkGATX/MarkGATX/README.md

 - 👀 I’m interested in creative front end and full stack development as well as all types of creative media.
 - 🌱 I’m constantly reading and learning so I can make my applications better in every way, from improved UX to improved security.
-- 💞️ I’m on a quest for a full-time job as a Front-End Developer in the EU.
-Yes, we're committed to relocating.
+- 💞️ I’m on a quest for a full-time job as a Front-End Developer.
+We're committed to relocating for the right role, preferably in the EU or Canada.
 Until then, I'm working as a Freelance Developer for clients.

 ---